 Regarding colonial architecture, the highlights are the People’s Committee Hall (City Hall), the Notre Dame Cathedral and the Central Post Office.
 Other buildings worth checking are the Reunification Palace, the Ben Thanh Market and the museums of Vietnamese History and Fine Art.
 If you are into modern skyscrapers or fantastic views, head over to the Saigon Skydeck on the 49th floor of the Bitexco Financial Tower, Vietnam’s tallest building.

 Just like everywhere in Vietnam, food in Ho Chi Minh is heaven.
 Delicious restaurants are everywhere and for a very affordable price.
 Massage parlors are another city asset.
 We had superb massages every day.
 Unfortunately, we skipped the Cu Chi Tunnels, since we thought the experience might be too overwhelming.
-No worries, we have to go back to Vietnam to visit the Mekong Delta.
+No worries, we have to go back to Vietnam to visit the Floating markets on Mekong Delta.
 Visiting this gorgeous country requires more than the 30 days granted by our Visa!

 Check out this post about the Best day trips from Ho Chi Minh